demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 throughout the application lifecycle.
 Prisma Cloud Compute Edition is cloud native and API-enabled, protecting all your workloads regardless of their underlying compute technology or the cloud in which they run.

-This integration lets you import **Palo Alto Networks - Prisma Cloud Compute** alerts into Cortex XSOAR
+This integration lets you import **Palo Alto Networks - Prisma Cloud Compute** alerts into Cortex XSOAR.

 ## Configure Prisma Cloud Compute to Send Alerts to Cortex XSOAR